 The new system, however, doesn’t require any contact with the machine, including “the need to put down a passport”.
 Brilliant, right?

-The Department of Immigration and Border Protection (DIBP) wants to create a “seamless traveller” experience with these new intelligent machines.
+The Department of Immigration and Border Protection (DIBP) wants to create a “seamless traveler” experience with these new intelligent machines.

 The first airport to get these installed (and tested) is Canberra Airport beginning June 2017.
 All other airports across Australia will receive biometric passport eye-scanners from September 2017 to March 2019.

-Who’s next on the list of countries to adapt a similar system?
+Who’s next on the list of countries to adopt a similar system?
 The United States began testing a facial recognition scanner at Washington Dulles Airport to spot fake passports.
-However the process is not “contact-less” as it still requires you to scan your passport and go through passport control with an officer sitting behind a booth.
+However, the process is not “contact-less” as it still requires you to scan your passport and go through passport control with an officer sitting behind a booth.